-The studio classes provide targeted teaching and support in English, Literacy, Humanities, Maths and Science.
-Through providing a modified and supported learning environment.
-Students are able to improve their literacy and numeracy skills, as well as increase their confidence and independence in learning.
+Studio classes provide targeted teaching and support in English, Literacy, Humanities, Mathematics and Science.
+Through providing a modified and supportive learning environment, students improve their literacy and numeracy skills, increase their confidence and develop independence in learning.

 Learning Support and In-class Support